- Here’s a list of 7 worst contracts in the NBA.

 - These players had over $50 million.

-In today’s NBA era, every team can hand out multi-million contracts to even over 100 million for more than one player in their team to boost their chances in the NBA championship odds.
-Testament to this is the nine players – Shai Gilgeous-Alexander, Julius Randle, Michael Porter Jr., Trae Young, Jimmy Butler, Joel Embiid, Luka Doncic, Stephen Curry, and Kevin Durant, who recently signed their respective contracts and bagged more dollars in the bank.
+In today’s NBA era, every team can hand out multi-million contracts to even over 200 million contracts for more than one player in their team to boost their chances in the NBA championship odds.
+Testament to this is the nine players – Shai Gilgeous-Alexander, Julius Randle, Michael Porter Jr., Trae Young, Jimmy Butler, Joel Embiid, Luka Doncic, Stephen Curry, and Kevin Durant, who recently signed multi-million contracts and bagged more dollars in the bank.